gsi-ee/go4/README.txt

   withdabc=yes|no
      Add different components from DABC.
 Latest DABC version from http://subversion.gsi.de/dabc repository (version >= 2.6.0) should be installed and configured with dabclogin script.
-Use of DABC enables http support in Go4.
-Default is yes

   debug=1
      Build all libraries with debug symbols.
 Default is off.